doraemon0905/create-pull-request/README.md

 2. **Template Not Found**: PR templates are optional.
 The tool will use a default format if none are found
 3. **No Changes Detected**: Make sure you're on a feature branch with changes compared to the base branch
 4. **AI Provider Issues**:
-   - If Claude fails, the tool automatically falls back to ChatGPT, then Gemini, then Copilot
-   - If all AI providers fail, the tool uses template-based generation
+   - The tool will **not automatically fall back** to other providers if your selected provider fails
+   - Ensure your selected AI provider has a valid API key and proper configuration
+   - If you need reliability, ensure your primary provider is properly set up
-   - Run `create-pr setup` to configure additional AI providers
+   - Run `create-pr setup` to configure or change AI providers
 5. **No AI Providers Configured**: At least one AI provider must be configured.
 Run `create-pr setup` to configure providers

 ### Getting Help